ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # Protocol Overview

-ACME allows a client to request certificate management actions using a set of JSON messages carried over HTTPS.
+ACME allows a client to request certificate management actions using a set of JavaScript Object Notation (JSON) messages carried over HTTPS.
 In many ways, ACME functions much like a traditional CA, in which a user creates an account, requests a certificate, and proves control of the domains in that certificate in order for the CA to sign the requested certificate.

 The first phase of ACME is for the client to request an account with the ACME server.
 The client generates an asymmetric key pair and requests a